risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 target = 'SalePrice_Log'

 # only columns with correlation above this threshold value
-# are used for the ML Regressors in Part 3
+# are used for the ML Regressors later
 min_val_corr = 0.4

 # switch for dropping columns that are similar to others already used and show a high correlation to these